adrianomartino/amartino/_pages/about.md

 featured_image: https://res.cloudinary.com/martinobranding/image/upload/v1555965383/adrianomartinocom/Adriano_Martino_Video_Marketing_rgg8m2.jpg

 ---
-## Hey there!
-You are not here by chance.

 <blockquote>Good branding doesn't exist without good video.
 Good video content doesn't happen without a brand strategy.&nbsp;</blockquote>

 <p>Over the past 12+ years I spent the first 6 years working on the creative direction of entire projects.
 In 2012 I made the strategic decision to focus on video productions for brands.</p>